How to Make Your Own Bagels

 Whole Grain Bagel Recipe

-While kneading the dough start a large pot of water to boil on the stove with 1/4 cup of brown sugar in it. shaping bagels, make your own bagels The bagel dough needs to be kneaded as much as the regular bread dough (longer if using whole wheat) From the risen dough you can make three large balls that you can let rest for about 10 min.
+While kneading the dough start a large pot of water to boil on the stove with 1/4 cup of brown sugar in it.
+The bagel dough needs to be kneaded as much as the regular bread dough (longer if using whole wheat) From the risen dough you can make three large balls that you can let rest for about 10 min.
 Take each ball and with oiled hands and counter cut into baseball size pieces and shape into a ball ( I get approx. 4 out of each ball so I cut the larger ball into quarters) I shape the balls by rolling under your cupped hand.
 Let the ball rest again briefly and then flatten each ball with your hands and poke your thumb through their middles, twirling each new bagel on your thumb to enlarge the hole until the hole is about 1 1/2" in diameter.
 If you don't make the whole big enough it will disappear when you go to boil the bagels.
 Preheat the oven to 425°F.

-Let each bagel rest for about 5 to 10 min. to let them rise just a bit and then boiling bagels, making homemade bagelsplace them in the boiling water.
+Let each bagel rest for about 5 to 10 min. to let them rise just a bit and then place them in the boiling water.
 Cook only 2 or 3 at a time.
 The bagels will sink, then rise in a few seconds--if they don't sink, they rested too long.
 No harm done, just turn over so that both sides get wet.
 After a minute in the water, remove them with a slotted spoon and place them an inch apart on a greased cookie sheet.
 Bake at once for about 35 minutes, turning the bagel over at the halfway point if they haven't browned evenly.

-Whole Wheat Bagel Recipe
+Whole Wheat Bagel Recipe |